 The first official Advocacy Workshop was in 1976 and held in Sacramento to give an opportunity for Republican legislators to inform Federation members about their activities, problems and matters of interest, and to make these Republican legislators aware of the Federation in its new capacity as a cohesive, well-informed lobbying group.

-Currently each Spring, the CFRW Spring Board of Director's Meeting and Conference is followed by Advocacy Day at our State Capitol.
+Currently each Spring, the CFRW Spring Board of Director's Meeting and Conference is followed by Advocacy Day.
 Several hundred women from CFRW throughout the State of California converge on the state Capitol in Sacramento to lobby legislators (Republican and Democrat alike) to sponsor, support or defeat bills which are important to the issues they follow.
-Our attendees of our Lobby Day portion of the program meet on the steps of the Capitol wearing their red jackets for a photo each year.
+Our attendees of our Lobby Day portion of the program meet on the steps of the Capitol wearing their red jackets for a photo.

 In the 1990's a new facet was added to Advocacy Day and we invited High School students to participate in legislative action and awareness in our State Capitol.
 This has become a traditional part of our event and an exciting opportunity for students to see and hear how our State government works.
 Students from all over California are sponsored by their local clubs.
 These students attend a workshop to learn more about the legislative process, to meet legislators and staff members, network, become educated on various issues, and enjoy a variety of speakers.
 In addition, there is the opportunity to attend various associated functions which may include a tour of our Sacramento office, rallies, Capitol tours and social events.

-2014 Advocacy, or "Future Leaders Conference”, will be moved to Southern California at the Richard M. Nixon Presidential Library in April 2014 and will return to Sacramento as Advocacy in 2015.
-We know CFRW Members will welcome and support these changes.
-REMEMBER CHANGE IS GROWTH.
-There will be plenty of notification so your club can participate.
-2014 will be during a weekend and hopefully we will have more students able to attend.
-Watch your CFRW Capital Updates!
+2014 Advocacy, or "Future Leaders Conference”, was moved to Southern California at the Richard M. Nixon Presidential Library in April 2014 and will return to Sacramento as Advocacy in 2015.

 Allison Olson, our Legislative Advocate, attends committee hearings and maintains working relationships with legislators as part of her duties.
 She works with the volunteer CFRW Legislative Analysts who assist her in reviewing bills introduced in the legislature.
 After CFRW takes an official position on a bill, our Advocate is our liaison between the membership and the legislature to advocate our position.
 An electronic weekly legislative update is distributed to our members, keeping members informed and current as well as providing ACTION ALERTS when it is appropriate to ask members to write letters, call in to local radio stations and get the word out on good or bad legislation.